SLAC-ML/mpBAX/README.md

 5. **Checkpoint**: Save data and model
 6. **Repeat** until termination condition

-### Multi-Objective Design
+### Multi-Oracle Design

-Each objective operates independently with:
+Each oracle operates independently with:
-- Its own oracle function
+- Its own oracle function (fn_oracle)
 - Its own input space (can have different dimensions)
-- Its own data handler
+- Its own data handler (stores X, Y pairs)
-- Its own model
+- Its own model (trains on oracle-specific data)
+- Its own predict function (fn_pred)

-The algorithm receives all predict functions to enable model-based multi-objective optimization.
+The algorithm's `propose()` method receives all predict functions and returns a list of X arrays (one per oracle) to enable model-based multi-oracle optimization.

 ## Configuration Options